ZhgChg.Li

 }

-// Simulated partial data that may be obtained from other platform APIs.
+// Simulate some data that might be fetched from other platform APIs.

 function fetchInHouseReportData(date) {